sst/guide/_chapters/using-cognito-to-add-authentication-to-a-serverless-app.md

 The configuration above implies that the app will be deployed to the development environment called `dev` in the `us-east-1` region.

-Let’s start with looking at how to add a Cognito User Pool client.
+Let’s start with looking at how to add Cognito User Pool to our app.

 ### How to Add Cognito

 In the [previous chapter]({% link _chapters/how-to-add-authentication-to-a-serverless-app.md %}) we talked about the various parts of Cognito ([User Pools and Identity Pools]({% link _chapters/cognito-user-pool-vs-identity-pool.md %})).

 SST makes it easy to add these to your application.
-In [`lib/MyStack.js`]() you'll notice.
+In [`lib/MyStack.js`]({{ repo_url }}/lib/MyStack.js) you'll notice.

 ``` js
 // Create a Cognito User Pool to manage auth